 In Windows 10 Disk Management, you only have the option to delete a hidden partition.
 Therefore, you had better search for reliable disk partition manager software to help you unhide that partition.

 #5.
 The External Hard Drive Has Lost Partitions

 This is more difficult, for it involves indispensable partition recovery or data recovery as long as you need the data saved in, which usually costs some money.

 Disk Management won’t help in this case, so you need to find a data recovery program to help you recover lost partitions or you need to consume data recovery which takes more time and effort.

 #6.
 The Drivers Are Outdated

 To support your disk, Windows offers hard drive drivers and your hard drive manufacturers also release some drivers.
 If the driver is outdated or problematic, your external hard drive won’t show up.

 So you can try to disable or uninstall the driver and then enable/reinstall.
-If you are not familiar with the process, use a professional driver tool to help you fix external hard drive not recognized Windows 10.
+If you are not familiar with the process, use a professional driver tool – IObit Driver Booster to help you fix external hard drive not recognized Windows 10.

-Tip: update your driver is very useful in dealing with Windows hardware issue.
+Tip: Having your driver always up-to-date is very useful in dealing with Windows hardware issue.
 It also works to resolve DNS Server Not Responding error.

 Wrapping Things Up